dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ng serve
 ```

-The last command in this list is responsible for packaging our application with the development profile, and for serving it locally with [Webpack Development Server](https://webpack.github.io/docs/webpack-dev-server.html).
+The last command is responsible for packaging our application with the development profile, and for serving it locally with [Webpack Development Server](https://webpack.github.io/docs/webpack-dev-server.html).
 After executing all these commands, navigate to `http://localhost:4200/` to see it up and running.

 ![Angular app skeleton up and running.](https://cdn.auth0.com/blog/serverless-angular/ng-cli-skeleton.png)